-- A numerically-exact approach to quantum many-body systems involving coupled angular momenta. - Works in continuous time and in the thermodynamic limit: no finite-size effects or systematic errors. - Future: more realistic systems.
-Real-time dynamics.
+- A numerically-exact approach to quantum many-body systems involving coupled angular momenta. - Works in continuous time and in the thermodynamic limit: no finite-size effects or systematic errors. - Future perspectives: - More advanced schemes (e.g. Σ, bold). - More realistic systems, such as molecules and molecular clusters in superfluid helium nanodroplets. - Hybridisation of translational and rotational motion. - Real-time dynamics?